pwittchen/wittchen.io/source/_drafts/publishing-jar-aar-to-maven-central.md

 ...
 ```

-In the `$HOME/.gradle/gradle.properties` file, I keep system-wide release configuration for SonaType:
+In the `$HOME/.gradle/gradle.properties` file, I keep system-wide release configuration for Sonatype:

 ```
 signing.keyId=YOUR_KEY_ID